qwding101/WeatherNotify/README.md

 ### Notification Content
 Each email includes temperature and precipitation probability statistics for the target time window (08:00–19:00):
-- Maximum value & time of occurrence
+- Maximum value and time of occurrence
-- Minimum value & time of occurrence
+- Minimum value and time of occurrence
 - Average value

 ## Setup Instructions